 some viewers are struggling to stomach the lingering death scenes on Nature's Great Events on BBC1.

 The series, fronted by Sir David Attenborough, has attracted a flurry of complaints, while on wildlife message boards the debate has raged over whether the distressing nature of some of the footage made the show too difficult to watch.

 The series was broadcast on Wednesdays at 9pm but repeated on Sundays at 6pm, before the watershed and causing concerns for parents watching with children.

 One episode followed a lion pride close to death as they struggled to find food in the Serengeti.
 The weakest cub was shown with its bones jutting through its skin before being abandoned.
-Viewers faced 45 seconds of footage as the cub curled up to die
+Viewers faced 45 seconds of footage as the cub curled up

 In another episode, a gannet chick was shown being beaten by waves as it attempted to fly for the first time.
 As it lay dying the camera panned to a close-up of its face.
 The whole sequence lasted for more than 90 seconds.

 Other episodes saw a sea lion beaten to death by a group of killer whales, and seal pup drowning.
 The BBC said it had received 11 formal complaints about the series, most about the cub and the gannet.

 The show's executive producer Bruce Leith dismissed complaints that it lingered too long on animal deaths: It is important to reflect the reality of what we find.
 Sometimes-that can be difficult for some viewers but if we only showed one side